okta/okta.github.io/_source/_docs/api/getting_started/enabling_cors.md

 ## Granting Cross-Origin Access to Websites

-You can enable CORS for websites that need cross-origin requests to the Okta API on the Okta Developer Dashboard.
+You can enable CORS for websites that need cross-origin requests to the Okta API on the developer console.
 Select **API** > **Trusted Origins** to see the screen shown below.

-{% img okta-admin-ui-cors-dev.png "CORS Settings UI" alt:"CORS Settings UI" %}
+{% img okta-admin-ui-cors-dev.png "CORS Settings UI" alt:"CORS Settings
+UI" %}

 > Select **Add Origin** to specify the base URL of website you want to allow cross-origin requests.